barteqcz/albi/README.md

 For help with connecting the device to WIFI using `iwd`, refer to https://wiki.archlinux.org/title/iwd
 <br>

 To change locale settings, please edit 27 and 28 lines in `script` file accordingly.
 The default ones are set to English (United States).
+For all the available options, see locale-manual file available [here](https://github.com/barteqcz/albi/locale-manual)

 ### Troubleshooting